Healthy Lemon Poppy Seed Muffins (Vegan & Grain-Free)

 The muffins are a breeze to mix up and require only one bowl.
 The lemon flavor comes from both lemon juice (used to make a dairy-free “buttermilk”) and lemon zest.
 A bonus?
 Chickpea flour has a naturally golden hue, lending a naturally sunny color to the muffins.

-Line the Muffin Tin with Liners
+Tip: Be Sure to Line the Muffin Tin with Liners

 For cookies, lower temperatures often work better, and for muffins and quick breads, a shield (a paper or foil liner for muffins/cupcakes, parchment paper liners for loaves an cakes) helps to regulate even browning.

-Fill the Muffin Cups 1/3 Full
+Tip: Only Fill the Muffin Cups 1/3 Full

 The second important point: fill the muffin cups no more than 1/3-cup full.
 Because of the absence of both eggs and gluten, the muffins will not peak.
 In order to keep the centers from sinking, the muffins need to rise no higher than the sides of the muffin cup.

 That is the extent of the fussiness; the rest is pretty foolproof!
-Bake in a 350F for about 25 minutes until the muffins are risen and are set at the centers.

 (Below: I am incapable of taking princess bites :))